jonryley/genesis-arc-crm-process/README.md

 ## What Genesis Arc Does

-Genesis Arc introduces a stage and gate driven lifecycle that ensures:
+Genesis Arc introduces a stage driven lifecycle that ensures:

 - Only the right opportunities progress
 - The right data is captured at the right time